jdebarry/AAARF/README.md

 			--If you are unsure how to make the required BLAST database files, this should help.
 If you have a preferred method that should work as well.
 To use this method make sure that your FASTA file of sample sequence data is in the same folder where you want to place you BLAST database files.
 From the command line, navigate to the folder where you want to store the database files.
-Next enter the following command, replacing the dummy file name "FASTA_FILE" with the name of your FASTA file of sequences every time you see it (three times total).
+Next enter the following command, replacing the dummy file name "FASTA_FILE" with the name of your FASTA file of sequences every time you see it.

-			cat FASTA_FILE > FASTA_FILE_db; formatdb -i FASTA_FILE_db -p F
+			>formatdb -i FASTA_FILE.fasta -p F

-			--This will produce 5 files.
-(Using the file name above)
+			--This will produce 4 files, in addition to FASTA_FILE.fasta

 				formatdb.log
-				FASTA_FILE_db
+				FASTA_FILE.fasta
 				FASTA_FILE_db.nhr
 				FASTA_FILE_db.nin
 				FASTA_FILE_db.nsq